portswigger-cloud/postmortems/2026/01/load-balancer-webhook-certificate-expiry.md

 ## Corrective and Preventative Measures

-1. Implement monitoring to alert on certificate provisioning/expiration
-2. Add automated validation of webhook certificate validity in cluster health checks
-3. Audit all clusters for orphaned secrets without owning Certificate resources
+1. Audit all clusters for orphaned secrets without owning Certificate resources and resolve.
+2. Create high-level application access alerting for each SaaS cluster from an external probe.